davegreenwood/Joint-Learning-of-Facial-Expression-and-Head-Pose-from-Speech/README.md

     python render.py scene_a_01_0184_pred.json scene_a_01_0184_pred.mp4

-The resulting movie should be muxed with the corresponding wav file.
+The resulting movie will need to be muxed with the corresponding wav file.